Towards a Statistical Understanding of Neural Networks: Beyond the Neural Tangent Kernel Theories: From fixed features to feature learning

-Although we have discussed the limitations of fixed kernel/feature theory in explaining real-world neural networks, it does offer insights into what constitutes a good kernel/feature.
-In this subsection, as a warm-up of the adaptive feature approach, we review two examples to illustrate a key observation: \begin{quote} \textit{The alignment between the true function and the chosen feature matters.} \end{quote} More precisely, for a given kernel feature map $\Phi(\boldsymbol{x})$ (defined in \eqref{def of feature map}) and the corresponding kernel $k$, we say that the feature function is more aligned with the true function $f^{*}$ if `` the projections $\langle f^{*}, \psi_{j}\rangle_{L^{2}} $ concentrate more on the eigenspaces corresponding to larger eigenvalues $\lambda_{j}$.''
+\revtext{Although the theory of fixed features has limitations in explaining real-world neural networks, it offers insights into what constitutes a good feature representation.} In this subsection, as a warm-up of the adaptive feature approach, we review two examples to illustrate a key observation: \begin{quote} \textit{The alignment between the true function and the chosen feature matters.} \end{quote} \begin{revision} More precisely, for a given kernel feature map $\Phi(\bx)$ (defined in \eqref{def of feature map}) and the corresponding kernel $k$, we say that the feature map is more aligned with the true function $f^{*}$ when a larger share of the squared projection energy $\langle f^{*}, \psi_{j}\rangle_{L^{2}}^{2}$ lies in eigenspaces associated with larger eigenvalues $\lambda_{j}$.
+This is a property of a feature representation fixed before training.
+For the high-dimensional inference problems of \citet{arous2021online}, the information exponent governs the sample complexity of an initial phase in which online SGD obtains nontrivial correlation with the target. \citet{abbe2024merged,abbe2023leap} study related two-layer SGD settings in which learnability depends on hierarchical structure in the target.
+By contrast, \citet{lecue2025sharp} formalize alignment and feature learning through a feature space decomposition: the spectral methods they study can exploit alignment in a fixed representation but do not learn a feature map that depends on the target.
+Thus, alignment helps a fixed kernel only when the relevant directions are already available in its feature space, whereas feature learning concerns how training acquires useful correlation with the target. \end{revision}